N\'{e}ron desingularization of extensions of valuation rings with an Appendix by K\k{e}stutis \v{C}esnavi\v{c}ius: Ind-smoothness of large immediate extensions of valuation rings

 \item \emph{transcendental} if each $f \in K[T]$ satisfies $\val(f(v_{i})) = \val(f(v_{i'}))$ for large enough $i < i' < \omega$. \end{enumerate} (Here ``large enough'' means larger than a fixed ordinal $\omega' < \omega$ that is allowed to depend on $f$.)
 In both cases, \cite[Theorems 1, 2]{Kap} describe the valuation of $K'$ that extends $V$ of $K$.
 For instance, in the transcendental case, by \cite[Theorem 2]{Kap}, this valuation on $K(t)$ is given by setting

 These results lead to \cite[Theorem 4]{Kap}: a valuation ring $V$ has no nontrivial immediate extensions if and only if each pseudo-convergent sequence in its fraction field $K$ has a pseudo-limit in $K$.
-If $\val(v_i-v_{i'})>\gamma$ for all $\gamma\in \Gamma$, the value group of $V$, and all $i<i'$ large then we call $\{v_i \}_{i < \omega}$ {\em fundamental}.
+If for all $\gamma\in \Gamma$, the value group of $V$, there exists $i<i'$ sufficiently large such that $\val(v_i-v_{i'})>\gamma$ then we call $\{v_i \}_{i < \omega}$ {\em fundamental}.
 As in \cite[Lemma 3.2]{Po1} we get the following lemma.

-\begin{Lemma} For an immediate extension $V \subset V'$ of valuation rings and a transcendental pseudo-convergent sequence $(v_i)_{i<\alpha}$ in $K$, which has a pseudo-limit $v'$ in $K'$ but no pseudo-limit in $K$ the valuation ring $V''=V'\cap K(v')$ is a filtered increasing union of smooth $V$-subalgebras. \end{Lemma}
+\begin{Lemma} For an immediate extension $V \subset V'$ of valuation rings and a transcendental pseudo-convergent sequence $(v_i)_{i<\omega}$ in $K$, which has a pseudo-limit $v'$ in $K'$ but no pseudo-limit in $K$ the valuation ring $V''=V'\cap K(v')$ is a filtered union of smooth $V$-subalgebras. \end{Lemma}